Find out what homepage sticky articles on a next generation PBN will do for your rankings.

 A good domain should have more than a couple of Wikipedia links.
-It needs to have a wider variety of mid range natural links.
+It needs to have a wider variety of mid-range naturally gained links.
 Especially contextuals.
 It’s not enough to have 1 or 2 authority links and then a whole bunch of crappy forum/directory links.

 For certain niches I always look for specialist backlinks that are strong signals for that niche.
 Unique backlinks that aren’t user created in particular are good signs and pass a lot of value.